RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

-### 💡 Rocket.Chat Mock for unit testing
+### 💡 Mocks for unit testing : Rocket.Chat Core

-👥 **Mentor(s):** Guilherme Gazzo, Tasso Evangelista, Diego Sampaio
+👥 **Mentor(s):** Diego Sampaio, Guilherme Gazzo, Tasso Evangelista, Sing Li

 💬 **Description:**
-Map the critical parts of the Rocket.Chat codebase that must to be mocked and injectable for unit testing.
+This can possibly be the most challenging (and rewarding) project this season, for the "right" candidate.
+You will be combing through the massive Rocket.Chat core code base and mapping the critical parts that can be mocked and then implement the injectables for unit testing.

+Rocket.Chat is an open source nodeJS based, highly scalable production server that is used by millions daily.
+Designing and implementing mocks, injectables, and unit testing framework for this sort of scaled server is currently considered pioneering work in open source.
+Are you up for the challenge?

 💪 **Desired Skills:**
 Knowledge of TypeScript, JavaScript, MongoDB, MicroServices, Dependency Injection, and Unit Testing.
+Must be passionate about creating test harnesses for modern "impossibly large" real-time server systems.

 🎯 **Goals/Deliverables:**